-Over the past few years selling flat table CNC machines, I’ve noticed some of the same questions being asked by almost everyone who buys a new machine, so I have put together this spoilboard FAQ to answer the most common questions.
+Over the past few years selling flat table CNC machines, I’ve noticed some of the same spoilboard questions being asked by almost everyone who buys a new machine, so I have put together this FAQ to answer the most common questions.

-What material do you recommend for the spoilboard?
+What material do you recommend?

 Okay, where can I buy LDF?

 Start with the company that supplies your plywood, particle board or MDF core products.
 If they don’t carry the right LDF, they should be able to point you in the right direction.
+Ensure you ask for a fibreboard with the density listed above.

 How do I flatten my new spoilboard?